WSU-kduncan/cicdf25-ldawson118/README-CD.md

   - [Webhook definition file](deployment/hooks.json)
 ### Configure a webhook Service on EC2 Instance
 Summary of webhook service file contents
+  - starts the service using hooks.json
+  - restart always to ensure its always running
 How to enable and start the webhook service
   - `sudo systemctl enable webhook.service`
   - `sudo systemctl start webhook.service`
-How to verify webhook service is capturing payloads and triggering bash script LINK to service file in repository
+How to verify webhook service is capturing payloads and triggering bash script
+  - `sudo journalctl -u webhook.service -f`
+  - you can check and see the process going through in the console
+  - `docker ps -a` and ensure the container was recently re-pulled and run LINK to service file in repository
   - [Webhook service file](deployment/webhook.service)